widojansen/primo-server-personal/README.md

 * Use from anywhere

 ## Project Status
 Primo Server is in Beta.
-It is stable enough for personal and commercial projects, but there will still be some non-breaking issues.
+It is stable enough for personal projects.

 ## How it works
 This repo deploys primo to [Vercel](https://vercel.com) and uses [Supabase](https://supabase.co) for authentication, database (PostgreSQL), and storage.